 Interest-only mortgage rates for buy to let

-The amount of deposit you’ll need will also depend on the property type.
-For instance, if the property you’re buying is need of some refurbishment, it’s likely you’ll need a higher than average deposit.
-Some lenders may decide that the property is need of too much work and will decide not to lend.
-A new build buy to let will also require deposits of around 35%, as lenders see new properties as higher risk.
+The amount of deposit you’ll need will also depend on the type of property you’re buying.
+For instance, if the property you’re buying requires refurbishment, you’ll need a higher than average deposit.
+Some lenders may decide that the property requires too much work and won’t lend.
+A new build buy to let will also require deposits of around 35%, as lenders view new properties as higher risk.

 On regular properties, it’s possible to get competitive mortgage rates with a 25% deposit.
-It’s often more financially viable to spread your deposit over two properties if you have a very large deposit.
-This can often generate even more monthly income.
-Our advisors can calculate this for you using today’s buy to let mortgage rates.
+It can be financially viable to spread your deposit over two properties if you have a very large deposit.
+This can generate even more rental income.

-There are a lot of lenders for interest-only buy to let mortgages.
+There are a lot of lenders that offer interest-only options on buy to let mortgages.
 Although high street lenders do offer them, there are a host of other lenders that can offer better rates.
 Some lenders will only accept applications through mortgage advisors and often have exclusive deals on offer.

-If you truly want the best deal, speak to our advisors who can check hundreds of lenders and thousands of deals.
+If you truly want the best deal, speak to our advisors who can compare thousands of deals.
 This will ensure you’re not overpaying.
 We’ll also guide you from start to finish throughout the process.